Jefferson-Bantawig/QuizTion-Quiz-Game/README.md

 # Overview

 QuizTion is an exciting and fun quiz game that challenges its users on their general knowledge.
-This Quiz site is for people who want to who are interested in testing themselves on the general topics of the world.
+This Quiz site is for people who are interested in testing themselves on the general topics of the world.

 This website is to be passed as my second Project portfolio for Code Institutes Fullstack development course.